ywamconverge/ywamconverge.github.io/README.md

 The production Salesforce instance is <a target="_blank" href="https://studentmobilizationcentre.my.salesforce.com">https://studentmobilizationcentre.my.salesforce.com</a>, but to avoid additional charges we are trying to keep the number of people accessing it.
 Named users in SF are first initial and last name with no space.

    1. John Henry, as the CEO, owns the all-powerful System Administrator permissions for the production org.
-   2. Mary Henry has the Standard "Executive Director" role.
+   2. Mary Henry has the System Administrator "Accountant" role.
    3. support@ywamconverge.org is only emails.
    4. API IDM is the user for API calls (does not use the UI).
    5. Daniel Bryan is the root System Administrator.

-   6. James Strong "System Administrator" ?
+   6. Oliver Tesslof has a System Administrator role.
+He is a primary Salesforce Dev volunteer
-   7. jessica.kalisa@gmail.com "Program Volunteer".
+   7. Sneha Sinha has a System Administrator role as a Salesforce Volunteer.

-   8. kermit Vestal kermitv@ywamocnj.org
+   8. Glenis Acost has a Program Director role as a Spanish Translator.
    9. wilsonmar@uofn.edu
-   10. ?
+   10. Myriam Parra mision.miriamparra@gmail has a Spanish Approver role.
    <br /><br />

 There is a secret repository holding passwords to the production site.